 In terms of rigidity, tenacity, flexibility, and constriction, the method used for the temple’s construction continues to be the best method available.
 We believe in the need for incorporating lessons from the past in refining the craftsmanship of the future.

 We aim to be the kind of factory, one rarely found in the world today, which uses the tools and techniques of traditional handmade Japanese craftsmanship.
 To acquire the Japanese skills and techniques necessary to create furniture and interior spaces, in 2020, we established our in-house woodworking technology research institute.
 The institute helps all our craftsmen acquire national examination and trade skill certifications.
-Furthermore, in pursuit of world-class education, we established our Time & Style Meister System, which seeks to develop “craftsmanship leaders” that can pioneer the future of the furniture and interior furnishings industry.

 Our staff received gold medals in 2014 and 2019 in the furniture category at the WorldSkills competition.